facelessprogrammer/UDBajaDAQ/README.md

 import digitalio  - The digitalio module has classes giving access to low end digital IO

-from adafruit_mma8451 import MMA8451  - This imports values over from the MMA8451 board used to calculate the values for the acceleromter
+from adafruit_mma8451 import MMA8451  - This allows for the ability to read off the acceleration value from the MMA8451 board

-from adafruit_max31855 import MAX31855  -
+from adafruit_max31855 import MAX31855  - This allows for the ability to read off the temperature in celsius value from the MAX31855.
+Then the simple conversion to Fahrenheit in the Python Code